-With over a decade of academic and professional experience, he has held diverse roles including Quality Assurance, Design Engineer, Research Analyst, Editor, Consultant, and Advisor.
-His multidisciplinary background—spanning Engineering, Diplomacy, Governance, Literature, and Arts—enables a nuanced approach to analyzing global shifts and transformations.
-A polyglot and numismatist, he is also deeply interested in Brain and Consciousness studies, bringing versatility, depth, and openness to his analytical perspective.
+With over a decade of academic and professional experience, Anurag has cultivated a versatile career through roles ranging from Design Engineer and Quality Assurance to Research Analyst, Editor, Consultant and Strategic Advisor.
+This multidisciplinary background—spanning Engineering, Diplomacy, Governance, Literature, and the Arts—enables him to apply a nuanced, holistic approach to analyzing global shifts and transformations.
+A polyglot and numismatist, he also maintains a deep intellectual interest in Brain and Consciousness studies, bringing a rare level of depth, versatility, and openness to his analytical perspective.

 It is a discipline that examines the impact of critical and emerging technologies on global trade, international relations, domestic policy, commercial activities, human activities, and society at large.